Once upon a time in Richmond, VA...

 FALL OF THE HOUSE OF SNOW

-The "Legendary" House of Snow
+Inspired by The "Legendary" House of Snow

 Like many of the people who came of age in the 80s, I could not imagine the impact the newly dubbed “Gay Cancer” would have on my life, my town and eventually the world.
 By the time my son’s godfather, John Bryant, Jr., succumbed to the disease in 1996, HIV/AIDS had become rampant and the casualties weren't just the people filling up the graveyards.
 John was always good for a quirky story and during his last days, he shared with me a nugget of a story -- after a hard night of partying, he woke up in a house full of drag queens.
 As I watched gay venues in Richmond became depressingly empty and the glittery men who used to fill them wither away, John’s story inspired me to give these men, who were being demonized and pushed to the margins, a name and a voice.

-the House of Snow
+Founder of the House of Snow

 Reigning House Mother